-The Case for Broad Reach Efforts
+The Case for a Broad Reach Marketing Strategy

 To start our analysis of the broad reach approach, it will be helpful to have a basic understanding of a Spend to Impact Response Function (SIRF).
 SIRFs are at the heart of every marketing ROI analysis.
 The SIRF is an algorithm that mines and analyzes data from past campaigns to develop curves that plot the impact, e.g., sales lift, for various levels of spending on each part of the marketing mix.
 Ideally, a brand spends on each medium and the media plan as a whole right up to the point that incremental returns no longer justify an additional dollar of investment.
 You can read more about SIRFs in Rex Briggs' book, "SIRFs UP – Catching the Next Wave in Marketing."

 This chart is the plot of a typical SIRF.
 It shows the value of each dollar spent.
 One inevitable and inescapable truth of marketing is that each additional dollar we spend has less impact in the marketplace.
 With a SIRF, the steeper the curve, the higher the ROI.

 Advocates of the broad reach approach argue that the curve flattens because of frequency – Delivering the same message to the same person has a diminished impact.
 They suggest, therefore, that if one pursues more reach, all else being equal, marketing efforts will get a better ROI.